SwethaThalishetty/Automate_Login/README.md

 ### PROJECT : LOGIN_AUTOMATION

 ## Description
-The project comprises automating the login functionalities of given web application [url](https://opensource-demo.orangehrmlive.com) using the selenium tool and testng framework.
+The project comprises automating the login functionalities of given web application [Project URL](https://opensource-demo.orangehrmlive.com) using the selenium tool and testng framework.

 ## Pre-requisites
 Ensure installation of below softwares before proceeding with test execution,